Skip to content

 • Futures: A futures bet is a longer-term wager that is placed on a season long outcome.
 Sportsbooks will typically release futures odds after the offseason.

 • Regular Season Wins: Prior to the first game of the season, sportsbook often release a prediction for the number of regular season wins each team will achieve.
-Bettors can then place over/under bets on whether their favourite team will win more of less games than those predicted.
+Bettors can then place over/under bets on whether their favorite team will win more of less games than those predicted.

 • Live or In-Game Betting: Live in-game betting is becoming more popular amongst fans and sportsbooks are continuing to offer more in-game college bets.
 In-game betting allows players to place wagers during a game, allowing you to capture live and up-to-date odds.